-In Orinda Convalescent Hospital Inc., et al. v.
+In The Rehabilitation Center of Beverly Hills, et al. v.
 Department of Health Services, et al. (Sacramento County Superior Court, Case No. 06CS01592), plaintiffs challenge a quality assurance fee ("QAF") charged to skilled nursing facilities that was enacted in 2004, alleging violations of the federal and state constitutions and state law.
 Funds assessed under the QAF are made available, in part, to enhance federal financial participation in the Medi-Cal program.
 Plaintiffs seek a refund of fees paid.
 The trial court ruled the QAF is properly characterized as a "tax" rather than a "fee."
 Trial then proceeded on plaintiffs' claims for refund of QAF amounts paid as an allegedly illegal and improperly collected tax.
-The QAF amounts collected from all providers to date total nearly \$2 billion, and California has received additional federal financial participation based on its imposition and collection of the QAF.
+The QAF amounts collected from all providers is approximately \$2.6 billion, and California has received additional federal financial participation based on its imposition and collection of the QAF.
 An adverse ruling could negatively affect the state's receipt of federal funds.
 The trial court ruled for the state, finding that the QAF is constitutionally valid.
 Plaintiffs appealed (Court of Appeal, Third Appellate District, Case No. C070361).